horleas/pacman/README.md

 + eat ghostbuster bonus
 + Pacaman death

+27 July :
++ When weak ghost are near to come back to life, they switch between white and blue color and emit a warning sound
++ when dead ghost are near to come back to life, they emit a warning sound

 TODO :
 + Add Pathfinding depending on the map for special Ghost
 + Add Map(Warping puzzle etc)